There are a few myths about aging circulating out there, and here’s one of them: aging makes you less adventurous and

 6. Practice Mindfulness

 As I mentioned in step 1, finding clarity through self-reflection is so important and foundational to any exploration or new growth experience.
-Continuing to be self-aware and mindful throughout your process will have such a huge impact.
+Continuing to be self-aware and mindful throughout your process will have such a huge impact on your sense of adventure and creativity.

 You’ll be able to monitor your growth and tap into how you’re processing your journey, whether it’s your feelings, emotions, energy level or progress.
 By practicing mindfulness, you’ll be able to make better choices that will help you succeed and expand on your venture.

 Pay attention to whether the experience expands you or shrinks you.
 Does your experience give you energy or deplete you?
 Are you enjoying the learning process and the growth experience?
 Do you need to pivot your plans?

 Here are some ideas on how to keep up your mindfulness and improve your health in retirement:

 - Keep a gratitude journal